Normanby by Spital Primary – SEND Information Report

 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore, this would be the parents’ first point of contact.
 If further support is required the class teacher liaises with the SENCo for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Care and/or Pathways Behaviour Support.

-- We have a member of staff trained in Fluent Coaching to provide life coaching to children who require extra support at different points in their school life.
+We have a member of staff trained as an Emotional Literacy Support Assistant to provide social and emotional support to children who require extra support at different points in their school life.

 - We work with the Child and Mental Health Service (CAMHS) team to promote positive mental health for children.

 - We also work with our Local Authority Educational Psychologist and The Working Together Team for children with Social Communication Difficulties.

 How does the school manage the administration of medicines?

 - The school has a policy regarding the administration and managing of medicines on the school site.